-The ventilator offers four operating modes that you can use to manage the patient (active modes, AC and SIMV can provide either pressure or targeted ventilation):
+The ventilator offers four operating modes that you can use to manage the patient (active modes, AC and SIMV can provide either pressure or targeted ventilation): See, "Chapter 4 Using the Ventilator" for detailed instructions.

-- 1. AC (Assist/Control) -- The patient receives either controlled or assisted breaths.
-When the patient triggers an assisted breath, the patient receives a breath based on either the volume or pressure target. - 2.
-SIMV (Synchronized Intermittent Mandatory Ventilation)-The patient receives controlled breaths based on the set breathing rate.
-Spontaneous breaths are either unsupported demand flow or supported using Pressure Support. - 3.
-CPAP (Continuous Positive Airway Pressure) -- The patient receives constant positive airway pressure while breathing spontaneously.
-Spontaneous breaths are either demand flow or supported using Pressure Support. - 4.
-BL (Bilevel) -- the ventilator provides two pressure settings to assist patients breathing spontaneously: a higher inspired pressure (IPAP) and a lower expiratory pressure (EPAP).
+- AC (Assist/Control) -- The patient receives either controlled or assisted breaths.
+When the patient triggers an assisted breath, the patient receives a breath based on either the volume or pressure target. - SIMV (Synchronized Intermittent Mandatory Ventilation)-The patient receives controlled breaths based on the set breathing rate.
+Spontaneous breaths are either unsupported demand flow or supported using Pressure Support.

-Note: SIMV mode is an optional mode on the Z Vent ventilator that might not be available on your Z Vent ventilator.
+Note: SIMV mode is an optional mode and might not be available on your ventilator.